mderler/index-cards-app/docs/userstories/userstory_00.md

 ## Description

-The user cicks on a button to create a new topic.
+The user clicks on a button to create a new topic.
 He gives the topic a name.

 ## Input